 Individuals with Spinal Cord Injury (SCI)

-How can AAC benefit someone with Spinal Cord Injury?
+How can Digital Assistive Technology benefit someone with Spinal Cord Injury?

 Lonely, no privacy and isolated from the outside world.
-This is how many describe life after a spine injury.
+This is how many describe life after a spinal cord injury.
 Going from total independence, to having to rely on others can take its toll on happiness and wellbeing.
-Using the Tobii Dynavox PCEye Mini to control your computer and access the Internet can help immensely.
+Using the Tobii Dynavox PCEye to control your computer and access the Internet can help immensely.

 With access to a computer, quality of life for those paralyzed by a spinal cord injury improves dramatically.
 Consuming news and information, socializing and staying in touch with friends and family, work, education and leisure – it all can help put you back in touch with the world and yourself.
 It can also keep you from being bored.
 All this has a positive effect on emotional health and overall well-being.

-An increasing number of people with spinal cord injuries are regaining complete access to their computers, tablets and the Internet with the help of eye controlled assistive technology devices like the PCEye Mini – you can too.
+An increasing number of people with spinal cord injuries are regaining complete access to their computers, tablets and the Internet with the help of eye controlled assistive technology devices like the Tobii Dynavox PCEye and TD Pilot.